 - Library of congress has public domain photos

-- Any image captured by a government employee on duty.
+- Any image captured by a government employee on duty is public domain.

 - Flickr – “creative commons” images.
 Please note: it generally matters whether it’s a commercial or personal use.
 If you’re making money from their work, people generally expect (and deserve!) to be paid.

 - Google image search has a filter by license option.
 Don’t rely just on this, but read what it says about the image on the site where it was found.
 Especially, know that the filter doesn’t apply to “related images”.

 - StockExchange – photos and vector art.

 - Wikimedia commons.

 - VLC DVD player – videoland.org